denisejroth/denisejroth.github.io/index.md

     title: "Playing it Smart: Can Gamification and Alarmist Framing Improve Public Understanding of Zoonotic Diseases?"
     status: under_review

-  - author: "Van der Velden, M., López Ortega, A., <strong>Roth, D.J.</strong>, &amp; Guldemond, P."
+  - author: "Van der Velden, M.A.C.G., López Ortega, A., <strong>Roth, D.J.</strong>, &amp; Guldemond, P."
     title: "Do We All Long for the Past?
 Investigating Nostalgia as a Persuasive Political Rhetorical Strategy"
     status: under_review